CARTGen-IR: Synthetic Tabular Data Generation for Imbalanced Regression: Experimental Study

 \subsection{Experimental Setup}

-We have created a publicly accessible repository with 62 datasets for imbalanced regression research from various application domains.
-This collection includes datasets referenced in studies such as ~\cite{Branco2017,ribeiro2015,ribeiro2019,Camacho2024} and can be found at \href{https://antoniopedropi.github.io/Datasets-ImbalancedRegression/}{Datasets-ImbalancedRegression}.
-Each dataset is briefly described and available for download in ARFF and CSV formats.
-The repository aims to serve as a standardized benchmark for investigating imbalanced regression issues across diverse real-world contexts.

-In this study, we used 15 regression datasets from the repository.
-The key attributes of these datasets are summarized in Table \ref{tab:datasets}, which also reports the absolute and relative frequencies of rare instances, defined according to a relevance threshold of 0.8.
+In this study, we used 15 widely used regression datasets.
+The key attributes of these datasets are summarized in Table \ref{tab:datasets}, which also reports the absolute and relative frequencies of rare instances, as well as the types of extremes, defined according to a relevance threshold of 0.8.
 To accomplish this, we derived a relevance function for each dataset using the automated approach outlined in~\cite{Ribeiro2020}.
 The chosen datasets present a broad range of characteristics such as numeric and nominal features, instances, types of extremes, and rare occurrences.

-We evaluated a comprehensive set of pre-processing strategies to address data imbalance in regression tasks.
-The approaches considered include RU, RO, WERCS, GN, SMOTER, SMOGN, WSMOTER, DAVID, KNORR-REG and CARTGen-IR.
-A complete overview of the 65 resampling configurations is presented in Table~\ref{tab:resampling_strategies}.
-It is important to note that a direct comparison with the G-SMOTER approach proposed by~\cite{camacho2022}, the DIRVAE approach proposed by~\cite{TIAN2023119157} as well as the IRGAN approach proposed by~\cite{pr12020375} was not possible, as the corresponding source codes are not publicly available.
+We evaluated a comprehensive set of preprocessing strategies to address data imbalance in regression tasks.
+The approaches considered include RU, RO, WERCS and GN from \cite{ribeiro2019}, SMOTER~\cite{ribeiro2013}, SMOGN~\cite{Branco2017}, WSMOTER~\cite{Camacho2024}, G-SMOTER~\cite{camacho2022}, DAVID~\cite{stocksieker2024vae}, KNNOR-REG~\cite{islam2024} and CARTGen-IR, which were specifically developed for imbalanced regression tasks.
+Furthermore, we included other state-of-the-art deep learning techniques which, although not developed purposefully to tackle imbalanced regression problems, are still suitable for these scenarios: (i) VAE-based method: TVAE~\cite{xu2019modelingtabulardatausing}, (ii) GAN-based methods: CTGAN~\cite{xu2019modelingtabulardatausing} and CopulaGAN~\cite{patki2016synthetic}; 3) diffusion-based method: TabDDPM~\cite{kotelnikov2023tabddpm}.
+A complete overview of the 56 resampling configurations is presented in Table~\ref{tab:resampling_strategies}.
+The hyperparameter values used for each preprocessing strategy were selected based on those used in the literature where they were proposed or introduced.
+For CARTGen-IR, the hyperparameter search space was defined by synthesizing established values from related literature and refining them through preliminary empirical analysis.
+It is important to note that a direct comparison with the DIRVAE approach proposed by~\cite{TIAN2023119157} as well as the IRGAN approach proposed by~\cite{pr12020375} was not possible, as both source codes are not publicly available.